mozilla/fx-private-relay/METRICS.md

   subscription level.
 This is needed to forward emails from their Relay mask to their true email address, and to enable premium features.

-One part of the providing the service is to **catch bugs**.
+One part of providing the service is to **catch bugs**.
 When something unexpected happens, we capture the data needed to understand what happened.
 We avoid capturing data that identifies the user.
 When necessary to fix the bug, we will include a user identifier, like a database row number, that is only significant to the Relay team.